LLNL/llnl.github.io/radiuss/policies/index.md

 effort on a subset of fundamental tools, so that knowledge and practices can easily be shared, and for the sake of interoperability.

-RADIUSS and the Projects it covers are open-source and primarily (or by now, exclusively) use
+RADIUSS and the projects it covers are open-source and primarily (or by now, exclusively) use
 [GitHub](https://github.com) for repository management.
 These policies and guidelines are themselves part of the [GitHub repository](https://github.com/LLNL/llnl.github.io) that automates the